su-ntu-ctp/6m-software-1.1-sd-intro/lesson.md

 ## Part 6 - Self studies briefing

 There are self studies materials in every lesson's repository.
-Learners could get access to them either via [NTU BlackBoard](https://loginfs.ntu.edu.sg/adfs/ls/) or follow this [Google Sheet](https://docs.google.com/spreadsheets/d/1wtLIV2VgDlPgvVWU-ZqdCTWGERHoVXZNc6gHq5XOKk0/edit#gid=0)

 Navigate to the file `studies.md` to view self studies material.

-Instructor to help learners navigate next lesson's self studies materials.